monoteba/maya-tweener/README.md

 ## Support Development

-If this tool makes you happy, you can make me happy by sharing it with your friends or by buying me a cup of coffee with the button below.
+If this tool brings you joy, you can share it with your friends or buy me a coffee with the button below.

 <a href="https://www.buymeacoffee.com/O6Q5vN9" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" alt="Buy Me A Coffee" width="217px" height="51px"></a>